danhans42/fpga_booty/README.md

 Once we have everything working 100%, hopefully can look at moving this to other cheaper FPGA/CPLD boards

+### What do I need to get started?

+Some FPGA board - if you want to use the stuff I have written stick with a EP2C5 Mini Board

+A PlayStation - This was built with the PSone user in mind - however you can use this on a Full Fat PSX too.
+A 5552 PAL unit was used for development, however it should run on any model.

+Something to connect it up - Jumper wires or whatever.
+Buy quality and keep them nice and short or you will have issues probably.

 ### Does it work?